 in general, there is an organizational separation between the personnel who perform the system-level RAMS analyses and the software development team(s), often including different contractual levels;

-in many cases system-level RAMS engineers do not have sufficient knowledge of software to perform the criticality classification at software design component level.
+in many cases, system-level RAMS engineers do not have sufficient knowledge of software to perform the criticality classification at software design component level.

 The system-level software criticality classification has particular implications for the customer-supplier relationship.
 [ECSS-Q-80] clause 5.4.4 requires that, at each level of the customer-supplier chain, the customer provide the supplier with the criticality classification of the software products to be developed, together with information about the failures that can be caused at higher levels by those software products.
 This is because the supplier needs to know, in particular: